Things To Know Before Going on the Manaslu Circuit Trek

 These days you’ll get WIFI at most of the teahouse of Around Manaslu Trail but you should pay a little by using it.
 There will be problems with a phone call if you have a Ncell or NTC sim card.
 So Take CDMA ( Sky Mobile Phone) or Satellite phone which works the entire trek.
 The NTC and Ncell sim cards work only in the initial places.

-7. How to get there
+7. How to get there and away

 We can go to Machhakhola( MCT starting point) by Jeep or Local Bus.
 If you want to make comfort driving, reserve a jeep to get Machhakhola.
 But if you are traveling with a low budget, you can drive through local buses but you can’t reach Machhakhola using buses in a single day.
 It takes 1 full day of trekking to get Machhakhola from Sotikhola.